HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Tests

 Finally we come to tests.
-Even in an application this simple, it's important to add tests and get in the habit of always adding them to our Django projects.
+Even in an application this basic, it's important to add tests and get in the habit of always adding them to our Django projects.
 In the words of [Jacob Kaplan-Moss](https://jacobian.org/), one of Django's original creators, "Code without tests is broken as designed."